 A phylogeny is a hypothetical relationship between groups of organisms being compared.
 A phylogeny is often depicted using a phylogenetic tree, such as the simple one below describing the evolutionary relationships between the great apes.

 The Homininae represent a subfamily of the great apes.
-Through physiological and genetic markers, scientist have determined that orangutans diverged from this line a long time ago.
+Through physiological and genetic markers, scientists have determined that orangutans diverged from this line a long time ago.
 This makes gorillas, chimps, and humans much more closely related than any of the groups are to orangutans.
-The Homininae is known as a clade, or a group of lineages that share a common ancestor.
+The Homininae is known as a clade – a group of lineages that share a common ancestor.
 Typically, the organisms in a clade share a synapomorphy.
 In the case of the Homininae, they share the characteristic of being able to run efficiently on the ground, a step towards bipedalism.
-The orangutans do not share this ability, and spend most of their time climbing in the trees.
+The orangutans do not share this ability and spend most of their time climbing in the trees.

 In the above cladogram, the orangutan is considered the outgroup, as it is the least related organism, and is used to help distinguish the relatedness between the other groups.
 If scientists wanted to include orangutans in the clade being discussed, they would use a cladogram, or phylogenetic tree, like the one below.

 This cladogram includes the genus Hylobates, or the gibbons.
-Gibbons are even less related, as they diverged even further in the past than the apes.
-In this version of the phylogeny, the gibbons are represent the outgroup.
+Gibbons are even less related, as they diverged from humans further in the past than the apes.
+In this version of the phylogeny, the gibbons represent the outgroup.
 Note that although the same phylogeny is represented, it can be drawn in very different ways.
 However it is drawn, the various nodes and lines represent a sequence of evolutionary events.
-As long as that sequence is the same, the two cladograms or phylogenetic trees represent the same phylogeny, or hypothesis.
+As long as that sequence is the same, the two cladograms or phylogenetic trees represent the same phylogeny or hypothesis.

 A phylogeny can also be used by geneticists to help identify populations that are at risk for various genetic diseases.
 Because genetic mutations are responsible for genetic disease, they exist in populations in the same way that inheritable characters do.
 Therefore, geneticists can track and observe the occurrences of a disease in a population to identify its source, mode of transmission, and other important characteristics of the disease.
 Although these are just two simple examples of the uses of a phylogeny, they are used any time the relationships between groups of animals are being hypothesized.